arv-1234/CIS-4650-Project/c1/README.md

 - cm.flex defines our scanner
 - The test files should also be located within the same c1 directory as cm.cup, there are 5 simple test files labled num.cm where num is a number from   1-5
 - ShowTreeVisitor holds the definition for the visitor function and is mostly in charge as to what is printed out in the abstract syntax tree

+**Limitations**
+- Our error recovery does not work very well.
+That is why our test files are limited.
+We have to improve on it before moving to c2

+**Test Plan**
+- To test the program we created 5 test file 1.cm, 2.cm, 3.cm, 4.cm, 5.cm,
+- The types of errors that will be present in each file will be mentioned in the file in a comment
+- However as mentioned before our error recovery does not really work properly so the amount of errors it can catch is limited

 **(ALSO NOTE WE HAD TO MANUALLY PLACE java-cup-11b.jar into the project)**